 - pediatric trauma

 - MRI brain in trauma

 - catering - coffee/tea, morning tea & lunch

 - certificate of attendance

 - online access to all course cases and slides

-All attendees will receive 12 months free online video access to all videos our 2016 Trauma Radiology Course.
-Video access commences immediately after the course and ends on 15 April 2019.
+All attendees receive 12 months free online video access to all videos our 2016 Trauma Radiology Course.
+Video access commences immediately after the course and ends on 21 September 2020.
 Bonus upper limb injury, lower limb injury, pediatric trauma and MRI brain in trauma videos are available for viewing immediately after course payment is received.

 All attendees receive a certificate of course attendance.

 - Australasian College for Emergency Medicine = 6.5 CPD hours

 - Royal Australian and New Zealand College of Radiologists = 6.5 CPD points